minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 //  add regression results from contribs ~ other variables, to show that pro-env contributions are more targeted...

+//  add regression results here from vote_change_to_pro ~ contributions (all were insiginificant, but still, should mention that both the actual vote and the vote change was regressed)

+// hypothesis proven? if yes, then the results... corroborate the hypotheses

 == Hypothesis 3

 // no multicolinearity